 \section{Experiments}

 We conduct experiments on solving two-player zero-sum games.
 As mentioned previously, for EFGs the CFR framework is used for decomposing regrets into local regret minimization problems at each simplex corresponding to a decision point in the game~\citep{Zinkevich07:Regret,Farina19:Online}, and we do the same.
-However, as the regret minimizer for each local decision point, we use \prmp{} instead of RM, and we use quadratic averaging, that is, we average the sequence-form strategies $\vec{x}^1, \dots, \vec{x}^T$ using the formula $ \frac{6}{T(T+1)(2T+1)} \sum_{t=1}^T t^2 \vec{x}^t, $ and we use alternating updates.
+However, as the regret minimizer for each local decision point, we use \prmp{} instead of RM.
+In addition, we apply two heuristics that usually lead to better practical performance: we use quadratic averaging of the strategy iterates, that is, we average the sequence-form strategies $\vec{x}^1, \dots, \vec{x}^T$ using the formula $ \frac{6}{T(T+1)(2T+1)} \sum_{t=1}^T t^2 \vec{x}^t, $ and we use the \emph{alternating updates} scheme.
 We call this algorithm \pcfrp{}.
 We compare \pcfrp{} to the prior state-of-the-art CFR variants: \cfrp{}~\citep{Tammelin14:Solving}, \emph{Discounted CFR (DCFR)} with its recommended parameters~\citep{Brown19:Solving}, and \emph{Linear CFR (LCFR)}~\citep{Brown19:Solving}.